 I was actually excited.
 So weird, yes I know.
 But… I was just so grateful to be his mommy and to have a chance to teach him the difference between behaviors that bring about a blessing and the ones that do not!

 So we set about our child training and one thing I remember most of all is that I didn’t care one tiny bit what other people thought.
 I didn’t even consider it to be honest.
 This was my child and his well being far surpassed any stares or judgment.

 We made it through that trip, and frankly, it really wasn’t that bad.
 Because I knew how to respond and what NOT to do, he only got upset for a couple of minutes, then we were on our way.

 What To Do When Your Child Throws A Temper Tantrum In Public.

 - 2. Put your things away – leave the store – go home – and put him in bed.
-Now, I do not recommend you leave just because you can’t deal and wanna get out of there ASAP.
+Now, I do not recommend you leave just because you can’t deal and want to get out of there ASAP.
 I am talking about leaving with a purpose.
 A purpose that sounds like this, “We are going home because your behavior is unacceptable.
-You will go in your bed, and will not be allowed to have any toys or do anything fun for (30 mins or an hour, whatever seems reasonable for the circumstance,) next time we are at the store you will not act like that.”
+You will go in your bed, and will not be allowed to have any toys or do anything fun for 30 mins (or an hour, whatever seems reasonable for the circumstance,) next time we are at the store you will not act like that.”

 - 3. Be proactive by offering a treat or reward AHEAD OF TIME, for good behavior.
 Deliver on your treat or reward ONLY if the trip is great!
 Do not provide any good thing if the trip is not great.